onkar6699/Recipe_Sharing_Platform/README.md

-# Recipe_Sharing_Platform
+# Recipe Sharing Platform
 ## Features
 * User Authentication: Secure user registration and authentication using JWT.
 * Recipe Management: CRUD operations for recipes including create, read, update, and delete.
 * Comments and Likes: Users can comment on recipes and like them.
 * Role-Based Access Control: Different roles like admin and contributor with specific permissions.
 * Pagination: Displaying recipes and comments in paginated format.
-* Database: PostgreSQL database backend for storing recipes, comments, and user data.
+* Database: PostgreSQL database backend for storing recipes, comments, likes, and user data.

 ## Technologies Used
 * Backend: Python, Flask
+* Web Server: Gunicorn
 * Database: PostgreSQL
 * ORM: SQLAlchemy
 * API Documentation: OpenAPI (Swagger)